Glorious Day Trips from Seattle (Tips From a Former Local)

 When planning your day trip to Mount Rainier, keep in mind that the “winter season” there extends well into the spring.
 Make sure to check road status before you leave as well as alerts and conditions.

-The majority of Mount Rainier National Park has been designated by Congress as wilderness, but there are five developed areas that include three visitor centers, a museum, and more.
+The majority of Mount Rainier National Park has been designated by Congress as wilderness, but five developed areas include three visitor centers, a museum, and more.

 Take the stress out of planning your day trip from Seattle to Mount Rainier and book a guided day tour of the Park.
 This guided tour offers hotel pick up and drop off as well as free cancellation.